-Workers are more likely to hold a level 2 or a level 3 highest qualification in employment sectors where WorldSkills UK competition-based training has a stronger association on earnings.
+Workers are more likely to hold a level 2 or a level 3 highest qualification in employment sectors where WorldSkills UK competition has a stronger association on earnings.
 This finding, however, could also be due to the fact that the estimated earnings uplifts for level 4 and 5 competitors were based on very small sample size of WorldSkills UK competitors (see Table 2).

-Table 2Uplift in earnings for WorldSkills UK competitors by gender and highestqualification level
+Table 2Uplift in earnings for WorldSkills UK competitors by genderand highest qualification level

 Level of highest qualification Sex % earning uplift WorldSkills UK sample size LEO sample size

 Level 2 Male 68% 12 1916

 Level 3 Female 66% 13 981

 Level 3 Male 64% 247 34933

-Level 4 Male -1% 6 302
+Level 4 Male - 6 302

-Level 5 Female -8% 3 151
+Level 5 Female - 3 151

-Level 5 Male -12% 9 247
+Level 5 Male - 9 247

 Source: Frontier Economics analysis of WorldSkills UK survey data and LEO data.

-Note: Figures in red if WorldSkills UK survey sample size smaller than 10
+Note: The table does not show statistics for cuts of data for which WorldSkills UK survey sample size smaller than 10